JalisoCSP/jekyll-tailwind/_posts/2019-07-31-creating-word-clouds-with-python.md

 backgroundurl: https://miro.medium.com/max/1600/1*bMt1xhiVw9HEyFy-6ODNSQ.jpeg
 time: 7 min
 lang: en
+description: During an NLP project I created word clouds to visualise frequent words in a document.
+This got me thinking how this could apply to other datasets including visualising the most frequent words from characters of Game of Thrones.
 ---

 During a recent NLP project, I came across an [article where word clouds were created in the shape of US Presidents using words from their inauguration speeches](http://keyonvafa.com/inauguration-wordclouds/).
 Whilst I had used word clouds to visualise the most frequent words in a document, I’d not considered using this with a mask to represent the topic or subject.
 This got me thinking...